TaosCaleb/GitHubAssesmentTaos/README.md

-### How to create web service for protecting branches in an GitHub organization
+# How to create web service for protecting branches in an GitHub organization

 ## What is this repo?
 This repo creates a local webserver to automatically:
 - protect the master branch
 - Create a `README.md` file
 - And create an alert for a target user via mention in an issue

+When a new repository is created

 ## Prerequisites
 - Git clone this repository to a local pc or server